 If you are coming to us from a previous health care provider, welcome!
 We ask that you have your previous health records sent to us, or you can provide us with your previous provider’s information and address and we will request that information for you.

 We understand that gynecological appointments can be intimidating.
-Although we are completely devoted to making you as comfortable as possible as we serve you, we encourage you to bring an individual to provide you with further support, if you so choose.
+Although we are completely devoted to making you as comfortable as possible as we serve you, we encourage you to bring one individual to provide you with further support to milestone appointments, if you so choose.
 You are not alone in this process!

 Your visit will likely consist of a physical examination as conducted by your physician.
 If you feel uncomfortable with any aspect of the examination, let your physician know.
 Moreover, if you have any concerns regarding modesty, please make us aware.
 Your comfort is of the utmost concern to us.
 We want you to feel as empowered as possible as you invest in your health.

 As such, if you have any questions or concerns over the course of your appointment, let your physician know.
 We are experts in our fields who want more than anything else to empower our fellow women with knowledge.
 Ask away!
 The more you know, the healthier you’ll be.

 If your physician diagnosed a condition during your appointment, we encourage you to learn as much about it as possible.
 Many conditions have a variety of treatment options.
 Please research these options for yourself before making a decision.
 Your health is worth the time.